dedekinds/The-Color-Transfer-of-Animes-Characters-Images/README.md

 # Quality Enhancement of Color Transfer of Low Quality Pictures：Pokémon Fusion Example

 The final project of Advance Machine Learning course in Tsinghua University.
 Two contributors come from Tsinghua University [@dedekinds](https://github.com/dedekinds) and Northwestern University, U.S. [@wuyujack](https://github.com/wuyujack).
 This project aims to improve the images' quality after color transfering in low quality pictures.
-Here are some example about low quality images.
+You can refer to the `Data` section to learn more about our test images.

 ## License
 *MIT license*